FeatureBaseDB/slothbot/README.md

-# featurebase-discord-bot
+# community-bot
-A bot for Discord
+A bot for helping our community keep in touch